reasonwithoutrestraint/site/Original/Metaethical Overview.md

 - Alan Gewirth, Reason and Morality
 - Allan Gibbard, Thinking How to Live
 - Susan Hurley, Natural Reasons
-- Shelly Kagan, The Limits of Morality
 - Christine Korsgaard, The Sources of Normativity
 - John McDowell, Values as Secondary Qualities
 - Alasdair MacIntyre, After Virtue
 - J. L. Mackie, Ethics: Inventing Right and Wrong
 - G. E. Moore, Principia Ethica
 - Martha Nussbaum, The Fragility of Goodness
-- Derek Parfit, Reasons and Persons
 - Derek Parfit, On What Matters
 - Peter Railton, Facts, Values, and Norms
 - W. D. Ross, The Right and the Good
+- Michael A. Smith, The Moral Problem
+- Bernard Williams, Ethics and the Limits of Philosophy

+Normative Ethics
+- Shelly Kagan, The Limits of Morality
+- Derek Parfit, Reasons and Persons
 - Thomas M. Scanlon, What We Owe to Each Other
 - Samuel Scheffler, The Rejection of Consequentialism
-- Michael A. Smith, The Moral Problem
-- Bernard Williams, Ethics and the Limits of Philosophy
 - Peter Singer, Practical Ethics

 Important modern works in political philosophy: